 Photo Credit Maral Rabbit Photography

-Every husband has his own list.
-What matters most is not this particular list, but what most speaks honor and real respect to your particular husband. 🙂
+Every husband has his own internal list of things that feel respectful to him.
+What matters most is not this particular list, but what most speaks honor and real respect to your particular husband.

 - Be sure to have your time with God in His Word and in prayer daily.
+Seek Him first by a long shot.
 It is impossible to be a godly wife and to honor our husbands from the heart if we are spiritually starving.

 - Care about his feelings, words, and opinions the way you would like him to care about yours.